 By signing a settlement agreement, you have the certainty of knowing how much money you’re getting and when.
 It may not beat the best result you could have achieved at a tribunal but are you willing to take that risk?

-With a settlement agreement, you can agree a compensation figure based on how long you’re likely to be without a job.
+With a settlement agreement, you can agree on a compensation figure based on how long you’re likely to be without a job.
 If you find a job sooner, it’s a bonus!
 No need to pay back the compensation!

-3. Employment Tribunal claims are stressful
+3. Employment tribunal claims are stressful

 Pursuing an employment tribunal claim against a former employer can cause a lot of anxiety.
-You will need to give witness evidence about events you may have preferred to forget about.
+You will need to give witness evidence about events you may have preferred to forget.
 Your credibility will come under attack from your former employer’s legal team.
 You may have to make difficult decisions about whether to involve former colleagues.

 4. Employment tribunal claims take a long time